 The Onondaga trail is part of the Finger Lakes Trail branch system.

-On the last hike, Caden and I walked to Route 13 and then turned back to the car.
+On the last hike, Caden and I walked to Route 13 and then turned around to head back to the car.

-We didn't start at Route 13 because where this section of the trail crosses Route 13, there is no parking.
-At Fairbanks Road there is amply parking.
-Even though the road does turn from asphalt to gravel the surface is in good condition.
+For this hike, we didn’t start at Route 13 because there is no parking where this section of the trail crosses the road.
+At Fairbanks Road, there is ample parking.
+Even though the road does turn from asphalt to gravel, the surface is in good condition.